carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 ## CWL single step workflow

 The RNA-seq data from the introduction episode will be used for the first CWL workflow.
-The first step of RNA-sequencing analysis is a quality control of the RNA reads using `fastqc`.
+The first step of RNA-sequencing analysis is a quality control of the RNA reads using the `fastqc` tool.
 This tool is already available to use so there is no need to write a new CWL tool description.

 This is the workflow file (`rna_seq_workflow.cwl`).